 During his Ph.D. studies in basic neurobiology, he became fascinated by the brain's ability...

 Basal Ganglia Diseases; Tourette Syndrome; Learning; Molecular Biology; Neuroanatomy; Neurobiology; Neurophysiology; Neurosciences; Obsessive-Compulsive Disorder; Phobic Disorders; Psychopharmacology; Trichotillomania

 Dr. Grega Repovs graduated in Psychology at Department of Psychology, Faculty of Arts, University of Ljubljana in 1996.
 He was offered a position the same year as instructor in General psychology.
 In 1999 successfully completed masters thesis Semantic memory and visual attention in schizophrenia at Department of Psychology, Faculty of Arts, University of Ljubljana.
 In 2002 Successfuly defended Ph.D. dissertation titled: "Computational model of attentional deficits in schizophrenia".
 Dr. Repovs...

 Associate Professor of Psychiatry

 Director, STEP Program

 Dr. Srihari's clinical and research interests are focused on the evaluation and treatment of individuals with psychotic disorders.
 He directs a clinic that provides a specialized model of care to individuals who are early in the course of a psychotic disorder.
-The clinic for Specialized Treatment Early in Psychosis (STEP) is based at the Connecticut Mental Health Center, New Haven.
+The clinic for Specialized Treatment Early in Psychosis (STEP, www.step.yale.edu) is based at the Connecticut Mental Health Center, New Haven.
 In 2015, the program initiated a population health campaign to reduce the duration of untreated...